 - Health promotion to allow the person to make informed choices

-- Universal experiences: Crisis, Hope, Comfort, Loss, Power, Integrity, Resiliency
+- Universal Experiences: Crisis, Hope, Comfort, Loss, Power, Connectedness, Resiliency

 - Professional Values & Professional Caring